 Midland is a larger medium-sized city located in the state of Texas.
 With a population of 132,950 people and 26 constituent neighborhoods, Midland is the 29th largest community in Texas.

-Midland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Midland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Midland is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Midland who work in office and administrative support (15.13%), sales jobs (11.29%), and management occupations (9.83%).

 The per capita income in Midland in 2010 was $35,604, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $142,416 for a family of four.
 However, Midland contains both very wealthy and poor people as well.